mpekim/Game_Dev_Club_Fall2016/docs/MANUAL.md

 As of 10/8/22, the repository consists of a small, yet functional "quiz-based" game.
 Every answer must be correct in order to reach the "EndGame" (in other words, one incorrect answer ends the game).
+(Version 0.0.0)

+As of the latest version (1.0.0), each question comes with three lives.
+This will be fixed soon to have the same number of lives carry over from question to question.

-# GAME DESIGN
+# GAME DESIGN (Version 0.0.0)

 As of right now, I plan on the game being as a *text-based adventure*, using HTML files to traverse between levels.
 There are two forms of data within the game: